KaMatthes/Bodyscan_variable_selection/README.md

 ### `data` folder

 This folder contains the data.
-  - `datcomb.csv` : contains,  body scan variable
+  - `data_study.csv` : contains socio-demographic, health- and lifestyle Factors, and body scan variables of each participant